DeepSeeBee/cb_orm/README.md

 Realized features:
 - Compact and extendable Model Definition Language
-- Save on demand (only save what has changed)
+- Save on demand (only save modified objects)
 - ObjectCache (only one instance per id)
 - Storage in file system (XML based)
-- Optimization for loading 1:N Relations and 1:1 reverse navigation in file system storage
+- Optimization for loading 1:N Relations in file system storage
 - Relation 1:N with cascade delete (on client side) (Navigation in both directions)

 Planned Features: (~In this sequence)